"The more you read, the more you know.

 Clean out your own bookshelves, collect books from neighbors, contact your local public libraries and school media centers, check out used book sales, or host a book drive to gather books.

-Drop off books during scheduled book-packing sessions held in Lynnfield, MA, or at one of our book drop-off sites in Chelmsford, Danvers, Salem, Worcester, and Quincy, MA.
-If these are inconvenient, please contact our Book Donor Liaison, Liz Freeman (email@example.com), to make other arrangements.
+Drop off books during scheduled book-packing sessions held in Danvers, MA, or at our book drop-off site in Peabody.
+If this is inconvenient, please contact our Book Donor Liaison, Liz Freeman (firstname.lastname@example.org), to make other arrangements.

 Are currently being held in Danvers on the 2nd